yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 contractual relationship with uCDN, and uCDN has a similar relationship with dCDN.
 However IdO may not even know about dCDN.

-The STAR protocol can be chained to support this use case: uCDN could forward requests from dCDN to DNO, and forward responses back to dCDN.
+If needed, the STAR protocol can be chained to support this use case: uCDN could forward requests from dCDN to DNO, and forward responses back to dCDN.
 Whether such proxying is allowed is governed by policy and contracts between the parties.

 A mechanism is necessary at the interface between uCDN and dCDN by which the uCDN can advertise: